-Varroa mites can decimate your honey bee colony.
+Varroa destructor mites can decimate your honey bee colony.
 They weaken the bees, decrease lifespan, and lead to high viral loads.
 What can be done?

 Every major honey bee organization recommends taking regular mite counts to assess the health of your colony.
 An increasing mite load can spell disaster for your hive – increasing disease and limiting strength going into winter.

 But what if you have been doing the mite count incorrectly?

 What if your mite counts are wrong?
 If you are doing a sugar roll – then it’s almost a guarantee.
 But wait!
 The powdered sugar roll is endorsed by major Universities.

 Yes, but it’s ineffective.
 It does dislodge a few mites, but it does not dislodge a majority.
 If it did, then dowsing your bees with powdered sugar would be effective at reducing mites overall – especially when combined with a screened bottom.
 Check out Randy Oliver’s page for more details about the effectiveness/ineffectiveness of the sugar roll. *Be sure to read “all parts” of his articles.
 He evolves his answer over time by experimentation and experience.*

 The main benefit of the powdered sugar roll is low toxicity.
 It’s cheap, it’s easy, and it doesn’t kill the bees.
 You can still perform the sugar roll, but just understand that it will be less accurate than an alcohol wash.
 So you will need to extrapolate your mite count higher.